siddhartha-gadgil/automating-mathematics/content/posts/ai-and-the-pointy-haired-boss.md

 ## Knowledge and Agency

+AI is likely to reach and exceed expert human level in all cognitive tasks in a few years at most, and may well reach or exceed even genius human level - what is commonly called AGI/ASI (Artificial General Intelligence/Artificial SuperIntelligence).
+Yet it is important to realise that even ASI is very far from *omniscience* (knowing everything) leave alone *omnipotence* (able to doe everything).
+The problems of both science and the real-world are far beyond our current reasoning abilities, and many are not limited by cognition but by nature - biology, energy needed, thermodynamics, etc. So there will still be a lot to be done.

 It is frequently pointed out that as more and more tasks can be accomplished by AI, the most important human quality will be *agency* - bridging between what is worth doing in the real world and the actions to accomplish this.
-The point of the above examples is that it is very likely that the person exercising this agency and directing the AI should have a good understanding of what is possible, both in principle and realistically given resources.
+What I have argued here is that it will be very helpful for the person exercising this agency and directing the AI to have a good scientific, technical and real-world understanding.
 A person who knows whether they can do something *in principle* and how much time and effort it will take (maybe after optimistically assuming they come up with necessary ideas along the way) will be in a position to know where directing AI will bear the most fruit.
+This will allow using the new powers to accomplish a lot while not being frittered away on the impossible.

 Such knowledge is not that different from education in the correct sense today.

 ## Practical lessons?